 Placed in the center of Manhattan, Central Park is a wonderful 840 acres and home to Belvedere castle, the central park zoo among many other attractions.
 There are lots of outdoor activities to entertain visitors including catch and release fishing at the Dana Discovery center, rowboat rentals from the Loeb Boathouse.
 The park 6 miles of paved roads opens to bicyclists, joggers, as well as inline skaters and skateboards.

-Here are some of the best places to explore the New York nature and beauty:
+Here are some of the best places to explore the holiday destination New York City nature and beauty:

 The Conservatory garden belongs to Central Park, sitting on 6 gorgeous acres of island.
 This blooming garden is called as the “formal” garden to Central Park where you can take in the sights of the charming Wisteria Pergola, memorial foundation, and Untermyer foundation for famous author Frances Hodgson Burnett.